samiulsami/fFtT-highlights.nvim/README.md

 		-- options: "full" | "minimal" | "none"
 		-- "full": highlights all matches until the top/bottom border or max_lines.
-		-- "minimal": highlights the prefix/suffix matches int the current line, and upto exactly ONE match above/below the cursor if it exists.
+		-- "minimal": highlights the prefix/suffix matches in the current line, and upto exactly ONE match above/below the cursor if it exists.
-		-- "none": disables multi-line highlighting.
-		style = "minimal", -- multi-line highlighting style. highlight_radius = 500, -- consider at most this many characters for highlighting around the cursor. show_jump_numbers = false, -- show the number of jumps required to get to each matching character.
+		-- "none": disables highlighting for matching characters. style = "minimal", -- multi-line highlighting style. highlight_radius = 500, -- consider at most this many characters for highlighting around the cursor. show_jump_numbers = false, -- show the number of jumps required to get to each matching character.